-As we fast approach a potential record-breaking week of temperatures across New Zealand, I thought a quick BLOG-TIP on storing your cigars is in good order;
+As we approach another hot summer across New Zealand, I thought a quick BLOG-TIP on storing your cigars is in good order;

 First up - do you own a humidor?